 Dental Emergency?
 Call Our Brooklyn Dentist at (718) 230-0908

-Oral health emergencies occur for many reasons; traumatic injury can dislodge or knock-out a tooth, and biting into a hard object can dislodge a crown or filling, or crack a tooth.
-If one of your teeth has been damaged as the result of an injury or accident, getting prompt treatment from our Crown Heights, Brooklyn emergency dentist is the best way to save your teeth and preserve your oral health.
+Oral health emergencies occur for many reasons; impacted wisdom teeth can create issues; traumatic injury can dislodge or knock out a tooth, and biting into a hard object can dislodge a crown or filling, or crack a tooth.
+If one of your teeth has been damaged as the result of an injury or accident, getting prompt treatment from our Crown Heights emergency dentist is the best way to save your teeth and preserve your oral health.

-For any dental emergency in Crown Heights, Prospect Park, and Park Slope, your first step should be to call our Brooklyn office immediately to schedule an appointment or emergency visit.
+For any dental emergency in Crown Heights, Prospect Park, and Park Slope, your first step should be to call our Brooklyn dental office immediately to schedule an emergency appointment or emergency visit.

 Depending on your specific injury, and when you can be seen for care, there are several steps you can take to minimize damage and make yourself more comfortable before your appointment:

-- Avulsed (knocked-out) tooth: If your tooth has been knocked-out completely it's vital that you see a dentist as soon as possible.
+If your tooth has been knocked out completely it's vital that you see a dentist as soon as possible.
 If the tooth can be placed back in position within the hour, there's a greater chance that it can be saved.

 - To keep the tooth safe in the meantime, it's best placed back in its socket, or in the pouch of your cheek.
 If this isn't possible, place the tooth in a cup of milk, saliva, or water.
 Be careful not to handle the tooth by the roots.

-If you're unable to see us immediately, you can relieve any pain associated with dental emergencies by using over-the-counter pain reliever and ice packs, and can buy dental cement from a pharmacy to temporarily fix dislodged prosthetics.
+If you're unable to see us immediately, you can relieve any pain associated with dental emergencies by using over-the-counter pain relievers and ice packs and can buy dental cement from a pharmacy to temporarily fix dislodged prosthetics.

-Don’t Wait to Seek Emergency Treatment – Contact First Impression Dental Immediately
+Don’t Wait to Seek Emergency Treatment – Contact 1st Impression Dental Immediately

-If you have a dental emergency in Crown Heights, Brooklyn, NY and you need help right away, call our emergency dental office as soon as possible.
+If you have a dental emergency in Brooklyn or its neighborhoods including Crown Heights, Fort Greene, or Park Slope, and you need help right away, call our emergency dental office as soon as possible.
 If you need immediate help, we can see you that same day for treatment.